TVNZ 1: 1960–1975: NZBC TV

 By the time of the Apollo 11 mission in July 1969, the two islands were each network-capable via microwave link, but the link over Cook Strait had not been completed, and there was no link between New Zealand and the outside world.
-Footage of the moon landing was recorded on video tape at the Australian Broadcasting Commission's ABN-2 in Sydney, then rushed by an RNZAF English Electric Canberra to Wellington and WNTV1.
+Footage of the Moon landing was recorded on video tape at the Australian Broadcasting Commission's ABN-2 in Sydney, then rushed by an RNZAF English Electric Canberra to Wellington and WNTV1.
 To forward this to the South Island, the NZBC positioned one of its first outside broadcasting vans to beam the footage to a receiving dish across Cook Strait, from which it was forwarded through the recently commissioned South Island network.
 The link was completed later that year, the first NZBC Network News transmitted on 3 November, read by newsreader Dougal Stevenson.

 With the establishment of the Warkworth satellite station in 1971, New Zealand could finally communicate with the rest of the world.
 The first live broadcast received by satellite was the 1971 Melbourne Cup on 2 November.

 For the first 13 years, NZBC TV broadcast solely in black and white.
-Colour television, using the Phase alternating line (PAL) system, was introduced on 31 October 1973, in preparation for the 1974 British Commonwealth Games, held in Christchurch the following February.
-Due to the lack of colour facilities, only four of the ten sports (swimming, diving, athletics and boxing) could be broadcast in colour.
+Colour television, using the Phase alternating line (PAL) system, was introduced at 7:45 pm on 31 October 1973.
+The first programme broadcast in colour was the American reality show, Thrill Seekers.
+A major impetus for the move to colour was Christchurch hosting the 1974 British Commonwealth Games; however, due to limited colour facilities, only four of the ten sports (swimming, diving, athletics and boxing) could be broadcast in colour.
+Most programming transitioned to colour over the following 18 months.
+Due to the episode lag behind the UK, Coronation Street did not switch to colour until 17 October 1974 when episode 924 (the first episode of Coronation Street filmed in colour) was broadcast.
+The Network News continued to broadcast in black-and-white until 31 March 1975; this was to avoid refitting the existing Wellington studio with colour equipment ahead of the imminent move to the new Avalon Television Centre in Lower Hutt.